anuragkr29/Video-Analytics/README.txt

 the instructions.

-The average time calculation is printed in the matlab console which is approximeately 0.06 seconds calculated for each 5 frames and mean of the values.
+The average time calculation is printed in the matlab console calculated for each 5 frames and mean of the values.

 The noise density can vary between 0 and 1 and the user can give a manual input for the noise density to be added to the image.